kellydunn/golang-geo/README.md

 # notes

   - `golang-geo` currently only uses metric measurements to do calculations
   - You do not _need_ to use SQL in order to use this library.
-Instead, you may import it and just use it on `Point` specific operations like `Haversine` and `PointAtDistanceAndBearing`
+Instead, you may import it and just use it on `Point` specific operations like `GreatCircleDistance` and `PointAtDistanceAndBearing`
   - The `GO_ENV` environment variable it used to determine what environment should be used to query your database.
 If you wish to run `golang-geo` in a different environment, please specify this variable by either exporting it, adding it to your profile, or prepending your command line executable with `GO_ENV=environment`

 # SQL Configuration